C242-PS328/Tanamore/README.md

 The graphs below show how the model improved during training, as well as the comparison between training and validation accuracy and loss.
 ![Evaluation for Model 2](path_to_confusion_matrix_image_1.png)

+---

+## Export and Deployment

+Both **Model 1** (Plant Disease Detection) and **Model 2** (Plant Species Identification) follow the same export and deployment process:
+- **Model Formats**: Both models were saved in the following formats:
+  - **H5 Format**: The models were saved in `.h5` format, which is commonly used for Keras models for easy storage and loading.
+  - **SavedModel Format**: In addition to the H5 format, both models were also saved in TensorFlow's SavedModel format, ensuring compatibility with TensorFlow applications.

+- **Model Conversion**: After saving in H5 and SavedModel formats, both models were converted to **TensorFlow.js** format for deployment.
+- **Deployment**: Once converted to TensorFlow.js, both models were deployed on the cloud to enable real-time predictions via web and mobile applications.
+This deployment process allows both models to be accessed seamlessly across various platforms while maintaining optimal performance.

+---
 ## Model 1: Plant Disease Classification

 This model is trained to classify images of plants based on the diseases they have.
 It uses convolutional neural networks (CNN) for image classification.